 When parents cannot agree to a parenting plan, more difficulty can arise.
 Ultimately, it will be up to the New Jersey court to decide what is in the best interests of the children.
 If you cannot agree, the court will impose upon you both a parenting plan it thinks is best.
 It will not take your needs and wants into consideration as much as if you were able to negotiate a plan with the other parent.

 Sometimes, it may be that the parents can agree to some or even most of the details of the plan, but not all.
-When this occurs, the details of the parenting plan that you do both agree to can be put down and suggested to the court.
-For anything that remains, and cannot be negotiated between the parties, the court will have to decide upon.
+When this occurs, the details of the parenting plan that you both agree to can be put down and suggested to the court.
+For anything that remains and cannot be negotiated between the parties, the court will have to decide upon it.
 Typically, you will submit a proposal for the court's consideration.

-When parents are unable to agree to a parenting plan, an experienced New Jersey divorce lawyer can help to develop a plan to suggest to the judge that will protect both your interests and those of your children.
+When parents are unable to agree to a parenting plan, attorney Joseph D. Lento, and his experienced Family Law Team at the Lento Law Firm can help to develop a plan to suggest to the judge that will protect both your interests and those of your children.

 Contents of a New Jersey Parenting Plan